Dr. Sameeta Mercy Prabhu, Consultant – Paediatric Neurology, Rainbow Children’s Hospital

 - Echocardiogram (ECHO) to check the heart

-- Lumbar puncture or genetic tests when metabolic or inherited causes are suspected
+- Clinicians perform a lumbar puncture or genetic tests when they suspect metabolic or inherited causes.

 Treatment Approach